Man Mohan Singh (pilot): Air Force pilot during the Second World War

 Aftermath of the Japanese attack on Broome.

 Singh joined the Indian Air Force Volunteer Reserve as a pilot officer at the onset of the Second World War.
 He was one of the 24 Indian pilots seconded to England for training and action, where he was affectionately referred to by colleagues as "Chacha Man Mohan Singh" (uncle).

 He was appointed to the RAF Coastal Command and took command of a Sunderland flying boat during the Battle of the Atlantic.
 His role was to find submarines.
 Later, he became a flying officer in the British Indian Air Force based in Singapore, taking responsibility for a Catalina flying boat in operations in Indonesia and the Philippines.
 After withdrawing from Singapore due to the extent of their losses in the Japanese invasion, his squadron moved to Java and then to Broome, Western Australia, where he contributed to the rescue of Dutch civilians.

 On 3 March 1942, after the flying boats reached Broome, a Japanese air attack by nine Japanese Mitsubishi Zeroes began just before 10 am and caused the destruction of all the flying boats remaining on the water in Broome harbour.
 Singh is believed to have survived the initial attack only to drown in the harbour, being unable to swim.
 Eighty-seven other people were also killed.

 Legacy

-Singh is remembered on the Darwin Military Museum Memorial Wall and has a memorial in Singapore.
+Singh is remembered on the Darwin Military Museum Memorial Wall and his name is also inscribed on the Kranji War Memorial in Singapore.
 His story is recounted in Defence of Europe by Sikh Soldiers in the World Wars, written by his nephew Mohindra S Chowdhry and published by Troubador in 2018.